base2genomics/batchit/README.md

 ```

 where the `image` must be present in your elastic container registry, and the role and queue in their respective places
 (IAM, batch respectively).
-In this example `some.sh` contains the commands to be run.
+In this example `align.sh` contains the commands to be run.
 It will have access to a 500GB
 `st1` volume created with ext4 and mounted to `/mnt/my-ebs`.
+This will automatically set docker to run in privileged
+mode so that it has access to the EBS volume that is attached to /dev in the instance.
+(We stole this idea from [aegea](https://github.com/kislyuk/aegea))

-The volume will be cleaned up automatically when the container exits.
+The volume will be cleaned up automatically when the **container** exits.

 For this example a simplified `align.sh` might look like: